I need a lawyer

 Closed 1 pm to 2 pm.
 Closed weekends and holidays.

 Please note that unfortunately we cannot accept messages for return phone calls.
 Calls are answered as they come in to the office.
-If you are calling when the service is open and can't get through it means both phone lines are busy, so please try again soon.
+If you are calling when the service is open and can't get through it means the Legal Information Counsellors are on the phone right now, so please try again soon.

 Q -I can't afford a lawyer.
 Where can I get free legal help?

-Click here to see a list of free legal services in Nova Scotia, or call our free Legal Information Line at 902-455-3135 or 1-800-665-9779 for free legal information and referrals to other sources of help.
+Click here to see a list of free and low cost legal services in Nova Scotia, or call our free Legal Information Line at 902-455-3135 or 1-800-665-9779 for free legal information and referrals to other sources of help.